edwalters99/chores-react/README.md

 * Family Leaderboard can be sorted either by Chores Completed or Coin Total.
 * All Day Confetti and congratulations message on Child's birthday.
 * Rewards page displays messages about which Rewards the child can afford and how many coins they will have remaining after purchase.
-* Child can redeem rewards and after parent PIN approval their coin balance is reduced.
+* Child can spend coins to redeem a reward.
+After parent PIN approval their coin balance is reduced.
 * Mobile / Tablet-first design.
 Also works on larger screen sizes.

 ---------------------------------------------------------------